sagar-chadha/Data-Science-Projects/ExploringtheOlympicsData.md

     235895  SGP               Singapore-1

-So, we see that SGP, ROT, UNK and TUV from the olympics data find no match in the NOC master data.
 Looking at their 'Team' names we can manually insert the correct values into the olympics data.

 Let's put these values in Country - <br>
     1. SGP - Singapore